NDelventhal/InsolvencyAnnouncementsGer/README.md

 - requests
 - beautifulsoup4

-The package manager [pip](https://pip.pypa.io/en/stable/) can be used to install these.
+The package manager [pip](https://pip.pypa.io/en/stable/) can be used to install these:

 ```python
 pip install pandas requests beautifulsoup4